 For many years, the Philippine province of La Union has been claiming the title of the “Surfing Capital of the North.”
 And rightfully so as La Union’s coastline boasts some of the top surfing beaches in the country.
 This coastline is considered to be one of the longest in the world.
 Although the La Union coastline offers numerous surfing choices, the beach in Urbiztondo Barangay (village) of San Juan town is the most popular.
 At certain times of the year, this beach (also generally referred to as San Juan Beach) generates short waves that are perfect for novice surfers.
+With many convenient flight options to Manila and a growing number of reasonable hotels and resorts to choose from, San Juan is a nice area to explore for a long weekend.
 Our Beach Breakdown article, further explores important features of San Juan Beach:

 If you think it’s high time to ride the waves and join the surfing culture, Chasing Places will help you find your way to captivating San Juan Beach.

 La Union is about a 6-7 hour drive from the Philippine’s capital of Manila.
-If you’re flying here, you will land at Ninoy Aquino International Airport.
+If you’re flying here, most tourists book their flight to Ninoy Aquino International Airport.
 The airport has four separate terminals.
 The terminal you will land at depends on which airline you’re flying with.
 Most international carriers fly into Terminal 1.

 2. The Partas Transportation Company is one of reputable bus companies that drop passengers in San Juan town.
 If you choose to go with Partas, take a taxi from the airport to their terminal which is on:

 Telephone numbers in Metro Manila: +63 2 727 8278, +63 2 724 9820